cgwalters/build-api/build-api.md

 project supports builds.
 These variables will be found in the configure script by substring match on a line-by-line basis.

 * `buildapi-variable-no-builddir`: Declares that this project only works when srcdir == builddir.
+Avoid this if you can; for example, it forces build systems that are compiling for multiple architectures simultaneously to create a copy of the source code for each build.

-* `buildapi-variable-require-builddir`: Declares that this project ONLY works when srcdir != builddir.
-Avoid this if you can.
+* `buildapi-variable-require-builddir`: Declares that this project only works when srcdir != builddir.
+Avoid this if you can; it's nicest to allow users to do both.

 * `buildapi-variable-supports-runtime-devel`: Declares support for the buildapi-install-runtime and buildapi-install-devel Makefile